gcharters/coffee/README.md

 The `FROM` statement is building this image using the Open Liberty kernel image (see https://hub.docker.com/_/open-liberty/ for the available images).
 The second `RUN` removes the `bootstrap.properties` file to avoid accidentally using it and avoid conflicts with the environment variables we will pass in later through Docker.
 The `EXPOSE` makes the two server ports available outside the container.

 Let's build the docker image.
-In the `open-liberty-masterclass/start/coffee-shop` directory, run:
+In the `open-liberty-masterclass/start/coffee-shop` directory, run (note the period (`.`) at the end of the line is important):

 ```
 docker build -t masterclass:coffee-shop .
 ```

-In the `open-liberty-masterclass/start/barista` directory, run:
+In the `open-liberty-masterclass/start/barista` directory, run (note the period (`.`) at the end of the line is important):

 ```
 docker build -t masterclass:barista .